themodernlife/themodernlife.github.io/_posts/2014-01-02-making-local-hadoop-more-like-emr.md

 Hadoop and LZO compression
 --------------------------

 The log files we process in our analytics platform are compressed using LZO compression.
-Luckily EMR can transparently decrompress these files, so no extra configuration is needed.
+Luckily EMR can transparently decompress these files, so no extra configuration is needed.
 Our local Hadoop install, however, cannot.
 Luckily Twitter has some open source code we can use [on GitHub][twitter-lzo].

 Getting this to work requires a few steps: